What is an SMTP Server & What Does It Do?

 Sending an email is a walk in the park, right?
 Add a recipient, write the body, and hit send…the email is sent to its destination.
 In three painless steps, you’re able to send an email from one computer to another, anywhere around the globe, in a matter of seconds.
-In many ways, the process of sending an email is very simple.
-Unknown to most people however, there are a number of processes happening in the background to ensure your email is delivered successfully.
-The standard set of processes and actions used to send an email is called the simple mail transfer protocol or SMTP.
+In many ways, the process of sending an email through an SMTP server is very simple.
+Unknown to most people however, are a number of processes happening in the background to ensure your email is delivered successfully.

 When an email is composed and you hit the send button, one of the most important stops on its journey to the inbox, and our focus of today’s blog, is the SMTP server.
 An SMTP server is a lot like any other server but it is highly specialized in its ability to process and deliver outbound email.